Alessandra Ambrosio Stretches Out In Tiny Blue Bikini By The Ocean

 “One very beautiful, very sexy lady,” a follower commented.

-“This pic is pure perfection,” another follower added.
+“This pic is pure perfection,” a second fan wrote.

-One follower sang Alessandra’s praises in a long comment.
+A third follower sang Alessandra’s praises in a long comment.

 “How beautiful Alessandra looks like a professional model always looks like you would win a Miss Universe, but the most beautiful thing will always be her great and special personality.”

 In the caption of her post, Alessandra referenced the varying shades of blue in the shot, from the cloudy sky to the ocean to her minuscule bikini.
-While her eyes were closed in the snap she appeared to be enjoying the atmosphere.
+While her eyes were closed in the photo, she appeared to be enjoying the atmosphere.

-Fans who wonder how Alessandra gets her toned physique received an answer a few days ago, when she shared a snap of herself doing yoga in a pink sports bra and yoga pants.
+Alessandra’s toned physique doesn’t come without a lot of hard work however.
+A few days ago, she shared a picture of herself doing yoga in a pink sports bra and yoga pants, a part of her workout routine to maintain her killer body.